 is that the majority of those who contract the virus will suffer little to no effect as a result, but precautionary measures to slow the spread of the virus may nevertheless cause difficulties for individuals and firms.

 The health and safety of our people and members is paramount to the Association.
 We are keeping the situation under continuous review and adjusting plans accordingly to help protect our people in order for us to continue to provide you with the best service

 that we can.

-The CSA hosted a number of virtual meetings for members this week via Zoom.
-These were very well attended and we thank members for taking the time to join us to help gather information in order for us to continue to lobby effectively.
+The CSA continues to host a number of virtual meetings for members via Zoom.
+These are being very well attended and we thank members for taking the time to join us to help gather information in order for us to continue to lobby effectively.

 We have been approached by a number of members concerning individual challenges they face as a consequence of the virus itself or, more frequently, adjustments they are making as a result of the response to Covid-19.
 In order to assist members

-in responding to these challenges and to provide some insight into conversations, we have produced a key considerations resource.
+in responding to these challenges and to provide some insight into conversations, we have produced key considerations resources.